Michigan

 The first is triggered when utilities seek a Certificate of Necessity (CON) for a new power plant, transmission project or major power purchase contract.
 When pursuing a CON, the utility must show that they have established the need for that capacity through an approved integrated resource plan.
 The criteria for a CON apply to utilities developing projects over $100 million in size.
 The MPSC is authorized to establish CON IRP standards, including projected energy efficiency and demand response savings.

 Under the second IRP process, utilities must submit periodic IRPs to the MPSC according to various criteria, with 5-, 10- and 15-year load forecasts.
 The MPSC is required to provide the utilities with baseline modeling assumptions and scenarios to be used for future IRP filings.
-In their IRPs, utilities are required to demonstrate plans meet energy waste reduction requirements, to evaluate all supply-size and demand-side resources and to estimate the various rate impacts.
+In their IRPs, utilities are required to demonstrate plans meet energy waste reduction requirements, to evaluate all supply-side and demand-side resources and to estimate the various rate impacts.

 Rate Structures & Incentives